Charm physics: Creation of charm

 The $D^{*+}$ tagging technique is used at the LHCb experiment (and historically at CDF), and at the Belle/Belle II (also at BaBar).
 Only the LHCb experiment uses secondary production --- the relative yields and advantages of using both tagging techniques being outlined below --- although, in principle, this technique could also be used by the $b$-factories.
 To increase the yield of prompt charm samples~\footnote{It is expected that the yield of $D^{*+}\rightarrow D^0(\rightarrow K^-\pi^+)\pi^+$ decays is about 5 times smaller than that of untagged $D^0\rightarrow K^-\pi^+$ decays at Belle/ Belle II~\cite{Belle-II:2023vra}.}, the Belle II collaboration has developed a more complex tagging technique based on machine learning methods.
 The algorithm looks not only at the flavour at production ($D^{*+}$-tagged events) but also takes into account the electric charge of the particles reconstructed in the rest of the event ($e^+e^-\rightarrow c\bar{c}$)~\cite{Belle-II:2023vra}. \\

-Neutral charm meson identification is indispensable for measurements of CPV, measurements of important quantities such as the asymmetry , $\Delta A_{\rm CP}$, and measurements of the mixing parameters $x$ and $y$.
-The mixing parameters discussed later in Sections~\ref{subsec:mixing},~\ref{subsec:CPV}, were obtained using both prompt and secondary decays, with prompt and the secondary samples are independent and complementary.
+Neutral charm meson identification is indispensable for measurements---presented in the suceeding chapter---of CPV, measurements of important quantities such as the asymmetry, $\Delta A_{\rm CP}$, and measurements of the mixing parameters $x$ and $y$.
+Measurements of the mixing parameters were performed using both prompt and secondary decays, with prompt and the secondary samples being independent and complementary.
 The prompt and secondary samples are usually separated by e.g.\ the ``impact parameter"~(IP).
 In prompt decays, the trajectory of the reconstructed $D$ meson points to the primary vertex where the charm meson was produced, while for secondary charm mesons, this is generally not the case.
 The chi-squared value $\chi^2_{\rm IP}$ is a measure of how well the trajectory of the decay product aligns with the primary vertex.
 Decays from prompt production are typically characterised by a small $\chi^2_{\rm IP}$.
 In CPV and mixing analyses, it is necessary to distinguish between prompt and secondary production as the decays stemming from the latter production can introduce a bias in the decay-time distribution if they are mistaken for decays from prompt production, since the $B$-meson flight path could be taken as contributing to the $D$-meson flight path.
 In this type of analyses, one often needs to correct for the production asymmetries; where in the prompt case this means correcting for $D$-meson production asymmetries, and for the secondary case it means correcting for $B$-meson production asymmetries.\\

 So far, results using secondary charm production have only been reported by the LHCb collaboration.
 Decays from secondary production are delayed by the lifetime of the $B$ meson, therefore the $D$-meson decay vertex is displaced from the busy proton proton interaction region.
 This is an advantage with respect to prompt decays which can be much more difficult to isolate.
 However, during analysis one requires that the $D$-meson decay vertex does not coincide with the proton proton interaction region.
 This requirement leads to the removal of the $D$ mesons that decay very close to the interaction regions, indicated by very small values of the decay time in Fig.~\ref{fig:mixing-secondary}.
 This is not a problem for secondary production because of the preceding $B$-meson decay, and these decays give access to low decay times as demonstrated in Fig.~\ref{fig:mixing-secondary}. \\